Jarzka/stylefy/README.md

     text])
 ```

-**use-style** adds the style into the DOM as CSS class on-demand (see "How it works" for more details).
+**use-style** adds the style into the DOM as a CSS class on-demand (see "How it works" for more details).

 ### Passing styles to components